-Your claim of reasonable excuse won’t necessarily be accepted just because it fits into one of these categories.
+Your claim of reasonable excuse will not necessarily be accepted just because it fits into one of these categories.
 Any decision to accept reasonable excuse will be based on all the circumstances of your individual case.

 What’s not a reasonable excuse

-Genuine mistakes, honesty and acting in good faith aren’t accepted as reasonable excuses for penalty purposes.
-Also the law provides specifically that you don’t have a reasonable excuse if:
+Genuine mistakes, honesty and acting in good faith are not accepted as reasonable excuses for penalty purposes.
+Also the law provides specifically that you do not have a reasonable excuse if:

 - you or a person acting on your behalf acted in good faith